hola-soy-milk/clappy-mic/README.md

 I struggle when looking for the clap emoji.

-This little toy will send a clap 👏 emoji to my keyboard when you clap!
+This little toy will send a clap 👏 for you when you clap!

 ## Setup